DreymaR/BigBagKbdTrix/README.md

 TODO/WIP For the BigBag web pages:
 ----------------------------------
 - Implement Jekyll in order to remove duplicating code!
-	- Take out everything except the content of the <main> tag into default.html.
+	- Take out header in a separate 'include'
 	- Figure out a way to edit some portion of the default.html per page basis - like hightlighting the current page's menu item.
 Maybe use parameters?
 - Implement SASS/LESS for easier reading of the styles code.
 - Replace forum links with github pages ones.